phpDocumentor/phpDocumentor/docs/manual/Plugins.rst

 In the example above you can see that this plugin needs at least DocBlox 0.15.0 and the Core plugin version 1.0.0.

-    We are working on a plugin and theme repository; if a dependent plugin cannot be found this repository will be checked and any missing dependencies installed as well.
+    We are working on a plugin and template repository; if a dependent plugin cannot be found this repository will be checked and any missing dependencies installed as well.

 A ``max-version`` directive is also supported in case you want to limit